psaisan/psaisan.github.io/README.md

 ## About Me

-My formal background is in <a href="https://www.genealogy.math.ndsu.nodak.edu/id.php?id=162425"> Dynamical Systems, Control and Statistical Learning</a>, but my current focus is cancer and neurodegeneration research.
+My formal background is in <a href="https://www.genealogy.math.ndsu.nodak.edu/id.php?id=162425">Dynamical Systems, Control and Statistical Learning</a>, but my current focus is cancer and neurodegeneration.
 I work at the intersection of computational biology, machine learning, and control theory toward cures.

-I hunt for a rare class of problems, translational inflection points at the intersection of scientific discovery and actionable intervention for patients.
-This is where fundamental biological insight and data can be analytically harnessed to engineer therapeutic solutions.
+I hunt for a rare class of problems — translational inflection points at the intersection of scientific discovery and actionable intervention for patients.
+This is where fundamental biological insight and data can be analytically harnessed to help engineer therapeutic solutions to otherwise devastating trajectories.

 ## Mathematical Immunology: Bridging AI, Control Theory, & Biology